 - 5.2.1 Marine and freshwater water quality monitoring were conducted at the 9 and 7 designated monitoring stations respectively.
-All monitoring data are provided in Annex E. - 5.2.2 Monitoring of marine and freshwater locations was conducted on 4 occasions in August to September 2006 (31st August, 4th, 12th, and 18th September 2006).
+All monitoring data are provided in Annex E. - 5.2.2 Monitoring of marine and freshwater locations was conducted on 5 occasions in September to October 2006 (25th September, 3rd, 9th, 19th and 23rd October 2006).
 The QA/QC results for laboratory testing in the reporting month were acceptable.
-The QA/QC results are summarised in Annex F. - 5.2.3 On 9th and 13th September 2006, rainstorm signals were hoisted (they are 92.4 mm/day and 248.3 mm/day respectively).
-Approximate 13% are rainy days (squally showers mainly) during the reporting month.
-As the typhoon signal no. 3 was hoisted on 13th September 2006, the water sampling was delayed to 14th September 2006.
-Marine water exceedances were summarized as follows:
+The QA/QC results are summarised in Annex F. - 5.2.3 No heavy rainstorm signals were hoisted during the reporting month.